Holiday Foods for Pets

 What’s Safe and What to Avoid

-With the holidays rapidly approaching, you may be doing a lot of menu planning.
+With less than a week to go until it’s officially the holiday season, you may be doing a lot of menu planning.
 Many of the holidays have traditions surrounding food, and none more so than Thanksgiving.
 You may be already aware that there are many foods unsafe for your pet.
 However, this list will show you that it is possible to prepare holiday food for pets that is delicious and safe for them.

 What would a Thanksgiving meal be without turkey?
 Luckily, the meat from this bird is safe for your pets as long as it is thoroughly cook.
 It should also be given without the skin.
 Of course, never give your dog the bones from the turkey.
 Bones can splinter easily becoming sharp weapons in your dog’s delicate digestive tract.
 In order to qualify as a good Thanksgiving food for pets, the turkey meat should be unseasoned.